ppy/osu-wiki/wiki/Help_centre/Client/en.md

 ### I switched to osu!(lazer)'s native tablet drivers and now my area has changed! {id=tablet-area}

-If you were not already using OpenTabletDriver's tablet drivers, then it is because the tablet you are using is not configured correctly for the native drivers!
+osu!(lazer) has the [OpenTabletDriver](https://opentabletdriver.net/) built-in.
+If you weren't using these drivers before, then this happens because your tablet is not configured correctly for the native drivers.

 You can follow [this guide](/wiki/Help_centre/Tablet_conversion) for more information on how to correctly convert your old tablet driver's area to OpenTabletDriver's settings.